Is Chewing Gum Bad For Your Teeth? 9 Essential Dental Facts

 Basic oral hygiene

 Regular brushing and flossing are essential for good oral hygiene.
+Is chewing gum bad for your teeth?
 Although chewing gum can help clean teeth to some extent by stimulating saliva, it should not be considered a substitute for these practices.

 Chewing gum can be a good addition to your oral hygiene routine, especially if you opt for sugar-free gum with xylitol.
 These gums can help clean teeth and gums between meals, but should not replace regular oral hygiene.